BladeRunnerJS/brjs-site/_posts/2013-12-23-unwrapping-bladerunnerjs.md

 The game-changer here was that it allowed us to migrate a large number of selenium tests, which relied on checking DOM state, to tests that tested the View Model instead.
 This massively increased both the reliablity and speed of the tests.
 Combining this with the use of Services meant we could test the functionality offered by a Blade in isolation; from View Model to service interaction and service interaction through to the affect that would have on the View Model.

 This resulted in **changing the runtime for our full test suite from 8 hours, and being unreliable, to 30 minutes and highly reliable**.
-This is worth of a blog post all on it's own.
+This is worth of a blog post all on its own.

 ## Enabling Change